Fort Bend District Court and County Court Plan

 PROMPT APPOINTMENT OF COUNSEL

-1. Counsel for indigent arrestees shall be appointed as soon as possible, but not later than the end of the first working day after the date on which the appointing judge, or person(s) designated by the judges to appoint counsel, receives an eligible defendant’s request for counsel.
+1. Generally.
+Counsel for indigent Arrestees shall be appointed as soon as possible, but not later than the end of the first working day after the date on which the appointing judge, or person(s) designated by the judges to appoint counsel, receives an eligible defendant’s request for counsel.
 [Article 1.051(c), CCP]

-1. If an indigent defendant is released from custody prior to the appointment of counsel under the procedure contained in this Plan, appointment of counsel is not required until the defendant’s first court appearance, or when adversarial judicial proceedings are initiated, whichever comes first.
+1. On Bond.
+If an indigent defendant is released from custody prior to the appointment of counsel under the procedure contained in this Plan, appointment of counsel is not required until the defendant’s first court appearance, or when adversarial judicial proceedings are initiated, whichever comes first.
 [Article 1.051(j), CCP]

-1. Persons arrested in other counties on local warrants shall be appointed counsel within 1 working day of receipt of the request from the arresting county.
+1. Fort Bend Warrants.
+Persons arrested in other counties on local warrants shall be appointed as soon as possible, but not later than the end of the first working day after the date on which the County is in receipt of the request from the arresting county to appoint counsel for an eligible defendant.
 [Art.
 1.051(c-1), CCP]

 Attorney Selection Process